anorth848/analytics-black-belt-2021/README.md

 #### DynamoDB configuration

 DynamoDB stores configuration information for the EMR Pipeline/StepFunction.
-DynamoDB records need to be added specifically for your database/use case.
+DynamoDB records need to be added specifically for your database/UseCase.
 Please review the [DynamoDB Runtime config table documentation](docs/dynamodb.md).
 You can add records to DynamoDB manually (not recommended), or you can [modify the sample file provided](helpers/runtime-configs.json) and then import it with: